Annapurna Base Camp short Trek 11 Days

 • Max.
 Altitude2,310m/7,579ft

-We take ascending trail from Bamboo till Kuldighar and descend to Chhomrong Khola.
-Then we climb stone steps to Chhomrong and descend to Jhinu Danda, the place which is famous for hot springs.
-We go on a descending trail for about 15 to 20-minutes from Jhinu Danda to take a hot bath.
+Today, we ascend from Bamboo to Kuldighar and descend to Chhomrong Khola.
+Then we climb stone steps to Chhomrong and descend to Jhinu Danda, the place which is famous for natural hot springs.
+We go on a descending trail for about 15 to 20 minutes from Jhinu Danda to take a hot bath.
 The hot spring bath relieves all kinds of muscular strains and aches.
+Overnight at Jhinu Danda.

 • AccommodationGuesthouse/Teahouse